Teradata/techbytes-using-python-with-vantage/README.md

 ### The Python TechBytes demo

 The present bundle is a demo that offers the entire code for all parts of the "Using Python with Teradata Vantage" TechBytes series.
-The code has been richly annotated with explanatory comments to guide you through each step.
+The code resides in the Python notebook files, and has been richly annotated with explanatory comments to guide you through each step.
 In addition, the package contains in a separate folder all the necessary input data that are needed for the demo.
 To reproduce the analyses with the present bundle, the following are needed:

 * A Python interpreter (minimum supported version is 3.5.0) installed on a client machine, and access to a Python repository to install add-on libraries.
 * The Teradata Package for Python **teradataml**, which is freely available for installation at the [PyPI](https://pypi.org/project/teradataml) repository.